Sweetening & fructose intolerance

 Sorbitol must be strictly avoided

 No, you don’t have to give up sorbitol completely, but you should always consider what you have eaten during the day (the more fructose, the worse) and how much you personally can tolerate.
-Sweets and Chewing gums with sorbitol usually have too much sorbitol, but small amounts in Some types of fruit or vegetables are often harmless and can be consumed after well tolerated during the elimination phase.
-Sorbitol can therefore, after the elimination diet and should not be completely excluded from the diet. be deleted.
+Sweets and chewing gum with sorbitol usually have too much sorbitol, but small amounts in some types of fruit or vegetables are often harmless and are well tolerated after the elimination phase.
+Sorbitol can therefore be tested after the elimination diet and should not be completely removed from the diet .

 Sources include: